 - · Make sure you've loaded the network drivers. - Check all connections at the adapter and the hub. - Try another port on the hub. - Make sure the duplex mode setting on the adapter matches the setting on the hub. - Make sure you have the correct type of cable between the adapter and the hub.
-Some hubs require a crossover cable while others require a straightthrough cable.
+100Base-T4 requires four pairs.
 See the Cabling README file for more information on cabling.